Ansu Fati: Why Barcelona wonderkid is the next big thing

 Ansu Fati is the street footballer, the precocious untrained talent that is the talk of La Rambla, writes Sky Sports' Ben Grounds

-The brimming well that is Barcelona's fabled La Masia training academy of excellence has somewhat dried up in recent years, but when it comes to Ansu Fati, the hype is real.
+The brimming well that is Barcelona's fabled La Masia training academy has somewhat dried up in recent years, but when it comes to Ansu Fati, the hype is real.

 The Guinea-Bissau-born left winger, still almost five months shy of his 18th birthday, was mentioned as part of a swap deal involving Juventus' Miralem Pjanic last week, but Fati was declared non-transferable a long time ago.